 Sandstruck bricks or sandstock brick, is often a misunderstood term and is unfortunately applied to bricks that are not sandstocks.
 Sandstock bricks are produced using the sandstruck method in which clay is hand pressed into a mould dusted with fine sand.
-Sandstock bricks have a regular rectangular "brick shape" but have highly textured elephant skin creasing, this is their defining characteristic.
+Sandstock bricks have a regular rectangular "brick shape" but have highly textured elephant skin creasing with slightly ragged/chipped edges, this is their defining characteristic.

 Unlike sandstocks, waterstruck bricks have smoother textures, this is achieved but using wetter clay and the moulds are lined with water.
 Waterstruck moulding is sometimes referred to as "slop" moulding.
-Bricks produced using this method can be slightly misshapen, this along with their smoother texture is their defining characteristic.
+Bricks produced using this method can be misshapen with deformed edges, this along with their smoother texture is their defining characteristic.
 Waterstruck bricks are still a very popular European style.

 Comparison with Conventional Bricks

 Handmade bricks are still just standard bricks, they have to meet all the same standards that conventional mass produced bricks do.
 The main difference between a handmade brick an a conventional mass produced extruded brick is character.
 Handmade bricks have an individuality than can not be achieved via mass production.